The Best Songwriters from the Golden Age of Hollywood – Part One – The Great Composers.

 Bing Crosby and Danny Kaye (Reprise)

-* Although Belin did not write the song specifically for a film, the movie was built around the song, which made its first appearance here as introduced by Harry Richman.
+* Although Belin did not write the song specifically for a film, the movie was built around the theme, which made its first appearance here as introduced by Harry Richman.
 More famous movie versions were to follow, most notably Clark Gable in “Idiot’s Delight” and Fred Astaire in “Blues Skies.”
 It is the Astaire version that most people remember today.

 Nacio Herb Brown